-- 1. To study the random error in observations. - 2.
-To determine the height of a building using a Sextant. - 3.
-To study the Motion of Spring and calculate (a) Spring constant, (b) g and (c) Modulus of rigidity. - 4.
-To determine the Moment of Inertia of a Flywheel. - 5.
-To determine g and velocity for a freely falling body using Digital Timing Technique - 6.
-To determine the Young's Modulus of a Wire by Optical Lever Method. - 7.
-To determine the Modulus of Rigidity of a Wire by Maxwell's needle. - 8.
-To determine the elastic Constants of a wire by Searle's method. - 9.
-To determine the value of g using Bar Pendulum.

-10. To determine the value of g using Kater's Pendulum.
+- 1. Measurements of length (or diameter) using vernier caliper, screw gauge and travelling microscope. - 2.
+To determine the Height of a Building using a Sextant. - 3.
+To determine the Moment of Inertia of a Flywheel. - 4.
+To determine the Young's Modulus of a Wire by Optical Lever Method. - 5.
+To determine the Modulus of Rigidity of a Wire by Maxwell's needle. - 6.
+To determine the Elastic Constants of a Wire by Searle's method. - 7.
+To determine g by Bar Pendulum. - 8.
+To determine g by Kater's Pendulum. - 9.
+To determine \mathbf{g} and velocity for a freely falling body using Digital Timing Technique - 10.
+To study the Motion of a Spring and calculate (a) Spring Constant (b) Value of g

-- Advanced Practical Physics for students, B. L. Flint and H.T.
-Worsnop, 1971, Asia Publishing House - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - Engineering Practical Physics, S.Panigrahi & B.Mallick,2015, Cengage Learning India Pvt.
-Ltd. - Practical Physics, G.L.
-Squires, 2015, 4th Edition, Cambridge University Press. - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Edn, 2011,Kitab Mahal
+- Advanced Practical Physics for students, B.L.Flint and H.T.Worsnop, 1971, Asia Publishing House. - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - Engineering Practical Physics, S.Panigrahi & B.Mallick, 2015, Cengage Learning India Pvt.
+Ltd. - A Text Book of Practical Physics, Indu Prakash and Ramakrishna, 11th Edition, 2011, Kitab Mahal, New Delhi.